Retiring in Iowa

 3. Ames: Home to Iowa State University, Ames is a college town that offers an active and intellectual lifestyle.
 The city has a low crime rate, affordable housing, and a range of recreational activities, including parks, golf courses, and hiking trails.

 4. Iowa City: Located in Eastern Iowa, Iowa City is a vibrant college town with a rich cultural and intellectual atmosphere.
-The city offers a variety of museums, galleries, and performing arts venues, as well as excellent healthcare facilities.
+The city offers a variety of museums, galleries, and performing arts venues, as well as excellent healthcare facilities, making it one of the best places to retire in Iowa.

 5. West Des Moines: This suburb of Des Moines is known for its safe and family-friendly environment, as well as its low cost of living.
 West Des Moines offers numerous parks and trails, a variety of shopping and dining options, and a strong sense of community.